 Meets the 1st & 3rd Thursdays of the month from 6:30-8:00 p.m. at Woodbury Community Church, 2975 Pioneer Dr. Contact Catherine at 612-384-9040 for more information or cancellations.

 Parent Warmline: Feeling isolated & overwhelmed by your child’s behaviors or mental illnesses?
 Not sure where to start or who to talk to?
 No time to attend support groups or classes?
 Even phone calls a challenge?
 Connect with a parent peer specialist through NAMI’s parent email warmline.

 • Mental Health Crisis Planning for Children (May 2014) - Learn to recognized, manage, prevent and plan for your child's mental health crisis.
 Download, here.

-•NAMI Minnesota booklet: Children's Psychiatric Hospitalization (June 2013) - What you need to know when a child is hospitalized.
+• Children's Psychiatric Hospitalization (September 2015) - What you need to know when a child is hospitalized.
 Download, here.